insideMan15/Textbook-of-Operating-System-Concepts-/ch5/exercise.md

 **5.11 Of these two types of programs:**
 - a.
 I/O-bound
 - b.
 CPU-bound
-**which is more likely to have voluntary context switches, and which is more likely to have nonvoluntary context switches?
-Explain your answer.**
+<br>**which is more likely to have voluntary context switches, and which is more likely to have nonvoluntary context switches?
+Explain your answer.**<br>
 - I/O-bound is more likely to have voluntary context switches, because its occuping processor-time is less and always need to wait for long i/o.
 So such programs would often yield the cpu voluntarily.
 - CPU-bound is more likely to have nonvoluntary context switches, as it takes up cpu for long time.
 The context switches is always triggered by dispatcher, not itself.